MarinGrgurev/RepData_PeerAssessment1/PA1_template.md

 ```

 ### What is mean total number of steps taken per day?
-As stated in the assignment, missing values can be ignored so for this part no special subsetting actions to remove NA from data set will be perforemed in order to plot histogram and calculate total, mean and median values of steps taken per day.
+As stated in the assignment, missing values can be ignored so for this part no special subsetting actions to remove NA from data set will be performed in order to plot histogram and calculate total, mean and median values of steps taken per day.

 To create histogram of the total number of steps taken each day total number of steps was summed and then aggregated by date: